gravitee-lab/gio_orb_saved_before_danger/README.md

 We welcome [issues](https://github.com/<organization>/<project-name>/issues) to and [pull requests](https://github.com/<organization>/<project-name>/pulls) against this repository!

 ### How to Publish

+_Here At [Gravitee.io](https://gravitee.io), we use a new utility to manage an Orb Lifecycle, called [the orbinoid](https://github.com/gravitee-io/gravitee-circleci-orbinoid).
+This Lifecycle includes publishing the Orb._

 * Create and push a branch with your new features.
 * When ready to publish a new production version, create a Pull Request from fore _feature branch_ to `master`.
 * The title of the pull request must contain a special semver tag: `[semver:<segement>]` where `<segment>` is replaced by one of the following values.